Employer Unemployment Compensation Accounts

 - Adobe Acrobat Reader DC

-The reports can be filed either through the Employer Resource Information Center (ERIC) at eric.ohio.gov or the Ohio Business Gateway at business.ohio.gov.
-ERIC allows employers and third-party administrators to manage all their business related to unemployment contributions online, including registering new businesses, filing quarterly reports and making tax payments.
-The Gateway allows Ohio employers to pay their unemployment contributions, as well as other state taxes, online.
+Ohio offers two options for online filing: the Ohio Business Gateway at gateway.ohio.gov or the Employer Resource Information Center (ERIC) at eric.ohio.gov.
+ERIC allows employers and third-party administrators to manage all their business related to unemployment insurance online, including registering new businesses, filing quarterly reports, and making tax payments.
+The Gateway allows Ohio employers to file and pay their unemployment insurance taxes, as well as other state taxes, online.

-In December 2016, legislation was passed to help ensure the future solvency of the Unemployment Insurance Trust Fund.
-This legislation increases the taxable wage base for the 2018 and 2019 calendar years from $9,000 to $9,500.
-This means effective first quarter 2018 employers will pay state unemployment taxes on the first $9,500 in actual (not prorated) wages paid to each of their covered employees.
-Payments for the first quarter of 2018 will be due April 30th.
-If you have questions, please call the Contribution Section at (614) 466-2319.
+Effective the first quarter of 2020, Ohio employers will pay state unemployment taxes on the first $9,000 in actual (not prorated) wages paid to each of their covered employees.
+Payments for the first quarter of 2020 will be due April 30.
+Employers with questions can call (614) 466-2319.

 ODJFS works hard to reduce improper payments, but we can't do it alone.
 If you are an employer, please respond accurately and timely to all agency requests for information.
 Doing so will help reduce improper payments and could also lower your unemployment tax rate.